July 25, 2022

 Change Management in Modern PMO: What Executives Should Know

-Why don’t PMOs, who are key players in an organization, change?
-Organizational change management professionals focus on people—the adjustments are aimed to avoid stress and disruption for employees affected by the change.
-The perception of project management is focused on tangible deliverables that enable change but are not a part of the process of changing.
-The change can be more effective if PMOs are a part of the process.
+Why don’t PMOs, critical players in an organization, change?
+Organizational change management professionals focus on people—the adjustments aim to avoid stress and disruption for employees affected by the change.
+The perception of project management is focused on tangible deliverables that enable change but are not a part of the change process.
+The difference can be more effective if PMOs are a part of the process.

 Practical five-step guide of the change life cycle and the project plan in organizations

 Each of these steps integrated into your project life cycle is designed to contain the processes and deliverables, including the project schedule and planning activities.

 - Initiation – formulate change and identify and clarify the need for change, assess readiness for change, and delineate the scope of change.